pdxrod/clearcut-spring/README.md

 and MySQL will ask you for a password).

-You need the Java JDK.
+You need the Java JDK, 1.8 or above.
 See https://java.com/en/download/faq/develop.xml.

 You also need to have installed Gradle from https://gradle.org/ -